SonicOriginalSoftware/daft/portal/README.md

 ## Conductor

-- initialize a conductor (top-level portal only)
+- initialize a conductor
-- deinitialize a conductor (top-level portal only)
+- deinitialize a conductor

 ## Issue Tracker